openshift/enhancements/enhancements/network/core-network-policies.md

 can be delivered in a z-stream.

-#### Policies Too Open

-The converse can also happen… we may write a policy that a customer finds is too open, or they may wish to impose additional restrictions that we may allow in general (for instance, something could allow a webhook to be called off-cluster, but they may want to forbid all off-cluster traffic from the namespace since they do not use that feature).

-Customers can write admin network policies that override the network policies that we ship.

 #### Challenges Debugging and Supporting

 When a network policy blocks traffic, it may be blocking traffic of an